jkunze/n2t-eggnog/t/n2t/e/partners.rst

 In February 2018 the `California Digital Library`_ and DuraSpace_ (now LYRASIS_) announced the `ARKs in the Open`_ project, a collaboration aimed at building an open, international community around Archival Resource Keys (ARKs_) and their use as persistent identifiers in the scholarly ecosystem.
+In 2021 this mature community was rebranded as

+- `ARK Alliance`_ - community supporting the open global ARK infrastructure

 While not currently storing individual identifiers for them, N2T stores forwarding records for "shoulders" (described in `Identifier Basics`_), as well